Dre Campbell Farm

 Those tiny, immobile pests that appear like small bumps on your plants are scale insects.
 They feed by sucking sap from plants, causing them to wilt and appear sickly.
 Additionally, the leaves may turn yellow and drop off.

 Scale insects are of the order Hemiptera [1].
-Depending on the infestation, they can cause great damage to the garden, greenhouse, and especially houseplants.
+Depending on the infestation, they can cause significant damage to the garden, greenhouse, and especially to houseplants.
 As a result, you must get rid of them.

-Scale bugs are identified as tiny shell-like bumps in clusters along the stems of plants.
-They excrete a sticky honeydew substance.
-This often leads to fungus and sooty mold on plants.
+Scale bugs are identified as tiny, shell-like bumps in clusters along plant stems.
+They excrete a sticky honeydew substance, often leading to fungus and sooty mold on plants.

 Here’s how to get rid of scale on plants naturally: